 As age advances, bones lose a lot of integrity and become subject to fracture.
 Some broken bones occur as a result of age, but others are a sign of nursing home abuse.
 How do you tell which is which?
 And what do you do if you suspect a loved one’s broken bones are the result of abusive staff or neglectful care?
-Hinkle Law Offices can help.
+Hinkle Law Offices, LLC. can help.

 Bones become fragile with the progression of age, and this means that stress and compression fractures are naturally occurring incidents.
 A stress fracture is caused by repetitive application of force, such as the bones in the feet being put under pressure by jogging or running.
 Compression fractures—also known as spontaneous fractures—occur without traumatic incidents.
 These are usually a result of poor bone density and a moment of stress.